NORTHWEST WILDLAND FIRE FIGHTING COMPACT

 The Northwest Fire Fighting Compact (NW Compact) is one of eight forest fire fighting Compacts operating across North America.
 Compact members include wildland fire agencies in the U.S. States and Canadian Provinces.
 Within each compact, fire fighting resources and personnel can be deployed efficiently and quickly to suppress wildfires.

 The NW Compact was created to facilitate assistance in wildland fire pre-suppression and suppression between the member agencies in the northwestern region of North America.
-Member agencies include the U.S. States of Alaska, Washington, Oregon, Idaho and Montana as well as the Canadian Provinces of Alberta, British Columbia, Saskatchewan, and the Yukon and Northwest Territories.
-In 2024, the NW Compact welcomes Hawaii as its newest member.
-Aloha, e komo mai !
+Member agencies include the U.S. States of Alaska, California, Idaho, Montana, Hawaii, Nevada, Oregon, and Washington, as well as the Canadian Provinces of Alberta, British Columbia, Saskatchewan, and the Yukon and Northwest Territories.
+In 2024, the NW Compact welcomed Hawaii as a new member.
+In 2025, California and Nevada became our newest members of the NW Compact.

 1998